mbest1813/documentation/v2/clickstream/destinations/adobe-analytics.md

 | Checkout Started                  | `scCheckout`               |
 | Order Completed                   | `purchase`                 |

 For any of the above ecommerce events, data is sent similarly to `.track()` events.
-The difference here is that you do **NOT** need to predefine these Astronomer Clickstream event names in the Astronomer Clickstream settings.
+The difference here is that you do **NOT** need to predefine these MetaRouter event names in the MetaRouter settings.
 The above ecommerce events will automatically be mapped and sent to Adobe Analytics.

 **Note**: Ecommerce relevant properties such as `orderId`, `products` will be sent automatically.
-However, if you want to attach custom properties to Adobe’s `eVar`, `prop` or `hVar`, you need to predefine them in the Astronomer Clickstream settings. (just the properties, no need to map the event names, unless you want the event name to be set to an `eVar`).
+However, if you want to attach custom properties to Adobe’s `eVar`, `prop` or `hVar`, you need to predefine them in the MetaRouter settings. (just the properties, no need to map the event names, unless you want the event name to be set to an `eVar`).

 For all ecommerce events listed, we will send product description data to Adobe Analytics.

-Given the sample `Order Completed` Astronomer Clickstream event:
+Given the sample `Order Completed` MetaRouter event:

 ```js
 analytics.track('Order Completed', {